hugoescalpelo/assignment/CodeProject.AI/basic-testing.md

 ### Face Recognition

-In the Face tab, in the Face Recognition Group, clic on the Browse button in the **Image** field and then clic on the **Recognize** button.
+In the Face tab, in the Face Recognition Group, clic on the Browse button in the **Image** field, select an image and then clic on the **Recognize** button.
 You can also change the confidence of the algorithm in the **Minimum Recognition Confidence** field by setting a number between 0.0 and 1.0, equivalent to 0% confidence and 100% confidence respectively.

 In this example we compare Spielbergs registered face with [a second one](https://github.com/hugoescalpelo/data-visualization/blob/main/faces/test_faces/spielberg2.png).

 The results are the following.

 ![](https://github.com/hugoescalpelo/data-visualization/blob/main/Images/Screenshot%20from%202023-10-10%2017-51-23.png?raw=true)

+## Optic Character Recognition

+In the Image tab, in the Optical Character Recognition Group, clic on the Browse Button in the **Image** field, select an image, and then clic con the **Read Text** button.

+In this example we compare to a [picture of me holding]() a white card